rm93/ProjectBlok10/README.md

 To start the script you can use the terminal or an IDE (during the development [pycharm](https://www.jetbrains.com/pycharm/download/#section=linux) was used)

 #### Terminal
-- Make sure all requerements are installed on your computer or in a virtual environment
+- Make sure all requirements are installed on your computer or in a virtual environment
 - Go to the folder where the script is.
 - And run the script with the command: `python cnn.py`

 #### IDE

-- Make sure all requerements are installed on your computer or in a virtual environment
+- Make sure all requirements are installed on your computer or in a virtual environment
 - Open the project in the IDE
 - Look up the cnn.py file
 - And run the file